atomlaser-lab/iq-bias-control/README.md

 # Hardware set up

 Connect the OUT1 and OUT2 signals to the I and Q modulation ports (order doesn't matter) on the IQ modulator.
 Make sure that the output voltages/powers are within the specified tolerances of the device.
 The OUT1 and OUT2 signals are already 90 degrees out of phase, so they don't need to go through a 90 degree hybrid.
+You may want significant attenuation on the output ports so that the auxiliary signal is much weaker than the desired main signal.
 Measure the output laser power using a photodiode of sufficient bandwidth, amplify as necessary, and connect to the IN1 connector.
 On the LV setting the IN1 input can only measure +/-1 V.

 Connect the slow analog outputs 0-2 to the IQ modulator's DC biases: see [this page](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/125-14/extent.html) for the pinout.
 You may need to amplify these signals (maximum output is 1.6 V) to get the right voltage range.
 The slow analog outputs are pulse width modulation (PWM) outputs with a 250 MHz clock and 8 bits of resolution, so the PWM frequency is about 1 MHz.
 You will likely want additional filtering on the outputs for driving the DC biases.

+Alternatively, you can build the included "shield" for the Red Pitaya that connects to the PWM analog outputs, filters them, and amplifies them to be in the range [0,14.6] V. The corner frequency is approximately 790 Hz, which suppresses the fundamental PWM frequency at 244 kHz by about 50 dB.
+Choosing different filtering capacitors will give you different suppression and bandwidths.

 # Using the GUI